A radical new plan for MeToo turns away from "law and order" feminism

 Not long after Brett Kavanaugh landed a lifetime gig on the Supreme Court, Mónica Ramírez started thinking about what it would take to make survivors of sexual violence into a political force to be reckoned with.
 The founder and president of Justice for Migrant Women, Ramírez had worked with survivors for much of her career; after the #MeToo hashtag went viral she’d penned an open letter to Hollywood actresses on behalf of female farmworkers, helping spark the Time’s Up movement against workplace discrimination and harassment.

-But looking back in the middle of 2019, Ramírez felt that not enough had changed after #MeToo became a phenomenon.
+But looking back in the spring of 2019, Ramírez felt that not enough had changed after #MeToo became a phenomenon.
 Survivors had told their stories and shared their pain, but politicians responded with little more than platitudes.
 “We heard all of this talk,” Ramírez says.
 “What we didn’t see was the passage of laws to make things better for survivors.”

 That fall, the four women launched the hashtag #MeTooVoter in an effort to get Democratic presidential candidates talking about what they would do for survivors.
 It may have worked: In November, NBC News’ Kristen Welker asked former Vice President Joe Biden about it at a debate in Atlanta.
 “We have to just change the culture, period, and keep punching at it and punching at it and punching at it,” Biden said.
 “It’s a gigantic issue.”